aFernandez88/sms_spam_detector/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-Gradio for the user-friendly interface scikit-learn for the machine learning tools and algorithms Kaggle for providing the SMS Spam Collection Dataset
+Gradio for the user-friendly interface

+scikit-learn for the machine learning tools and algorithms